alan-turing-institute/AssurancePlatform/site/docs/guidance/components.md

   The outputs of our system are *explainable*.`"];
 ```

-Here, _explainable_ is a broad goal that is insufficiently operationalised or
+Here, _explainable_ is a broad goal that is insufficiently specified, and many questions could remain:

+- Who are the outputs explainable to?
+Experts or lay people?
+- What techniques have been used to allow users to interpret the outputs of the system?
+- Who is able to access information about how the system was designed if they are not satisfied with an automated explanation?
+- How have you assessed the validity of the information presented to support explanations?
+Is there a level of uncertainty that needs to be communicated?

-specified.
-Resolving this requires the use of additional elements.
+Resolving questions such as these requires the use of additional elements, including lower-level _property claims_.

 !!! info "Multiple Goals and Modular Arguments"